Theatre and Media Arts

 Admission to Degree Program

-Several degree programs in the Department of Theatre and Media Arts have a departmental application process with enrollment limitations.
-Theatre arts studies major and minor programs have declaration procedures but are open enrollment.
-Please see the college advisement center for specific details (1-801-422-3777).
+Several degree programs—Acting, Media Arts (major and minor), Music Dance Theatre, and Theatre Education in the Department of Theatre and Media Arts are limited enrollment and have an application process.
+The Theatre Arts Studies programs (major and minor) are open enrollment.
+Please see the college advisement center for specific details at their website https://advisement.cfac.byu.edu/ or by phone at 801-422-3777.

-BYU's theatre programs—Theatre Arts Studies, Theatre Arts Education, and Acting—invite students to explore the possibilities theatre provides for collaboration, citizenship, service, and faith-promotion.
-The programs emphasize the balance between practical theatre training and critical thinking.
+BYU's theatre programs—Theatre Arts Studies, Theatre Arts Education, Acting, and Music Dance Theatre—invite students to explore the possibilities theatre provides for artistry, collaboration, and service.
+The programs emphasize the balance between practical theatre training and critical engagement.
 They provide extensive opportunities for production in classroom settings, workshops, and fully-mounted productions both at BYU and at external venues.

 The BYU Media Arts Studies program is designed to educate students on a foundation of film history, theory, and criticism, along with fundamental production competencies.
 Possible areas of emphasis include critical studies, fiction production and non-fiction production.

-The mission of the Department of Theatre and Media Arts is to promote literacy, creativity and spirituality by exploring their interrelatedness in the arts of theatre and media, in an effort to illuminate and confirm truth and the infinite potential of the human soul.
+The mission of the Department of Theatre and Media Arts is to promote literacy, creativity and spirituality by exploring their interrelatedness in the arts of theatre and media, in an effort to illuminate and confirm truth and the infinite potential of the human soul, as authored by the Savior Jesus Christ.

-The theatre program provides training and experience in all areas of theatre, from performing to playwriting, from teaching to technical production.
+The Theatre programs provide training and experience in all areas of theatre, from performing to playwriting, from teaching to technical production.

 The Media Arts Studies program provides a foundation and basic experience in analyzing, conceptualizing, writing, directing, and collaboratively producing nonfiction, fiction, and new media.
 For skill development and specialization, students may select an area of study from the following: critical studies, fiction production, or non-fiction production.